mate-academy/jv-fruit-shop/README.md

 - generate a report based on processed data
 - write report to new csv file

-There are four strategy at the store:
+There are four core.basesyntax.strategy at the store:
 ```text
     b - balance, the remnants of fruits at the beginning of the working day
     s - supply, means you are receiving new fruits from suppliers